10 High-Leverage Substack Projects to Start the New Year Strong

 Send 1 âjust saying heyâ email or DM each week.

-These relationships compound; todayâs casual connection could be tomorrowâs biggest growth driver.
+These relationships compound, and todayâs casual connection could be tomorrowâs biggest growth driver.

 2. Fix Your Business Bottleneck đ§±

 Every business is built on three core pillars: audience, offer, and distribution.
 If one is weak, it holds everything else back.
-Fall is a great time to zoom out, figure out where youâre stuck, and work on the one thing that will unlock growth across the board.
+The new year is a great time to zoom out, figure out where youâre stuck, and work on the one thing that will unlock growth across the board.

 Start by identifying which business building block needs the most attention.
 Is your offer clear?
 Is your distribution consistent?
 How well do you understand your audience?